openziti/ziti-doc/docusaurus/docs/learn/quickstarts/zac/index.md

     sudo systemctl restart ziti-controller.service
     ```

-1. Navigate to the console in your web browser, e.g., `https://ctrl.ziti.example.com:1280/zac/`
+1. Navigate to the console in your web browser using whatever port the management API is configured for.
+Depending
+   on which quickstart you have used, the port may be different.
+The "Local" quickstart defaults to port 1280 while
+   the "Host OpenZiti Anywhere" quickstart defaults to 8441 and is customizable by you.
+Make sure you are using the
+   advertised host and port for your managment API, e.g., `https://ctrl.ziti.example.com:1280/zac/`

 ## Using Docker